-How many of you had a dedicated African-American history unit in February—Black History Month—as part of your curriculum?👋
+How many of you had a dedicated African American history unit in February—Black History Month—as part of your high school curriculum?👋

-For those of us in the United States, it’s fairly common for schools to recognize Black History Month.
-But as we get older, mandated education and celebration of African-American history gets less common.
-Which is a total bummer, and a lost opportunity!
+For those in the United States, it’s fairly common for schools to recognize Black History Month.
+But as we get older, mandated education and celebration of African American history gets less common.
+This is a total bummer and a lost opportunity!
 It also doesn’t help that February is a short month.But let’s not dwell on the negative.
-There’s so much positive that can be celebrated in that short period of time!
+There’s so much positivity that can be celebrated in that short period of time!